I'm an artist who enjoys working in a variety of mediums. My favorite subjects are animals, nature, scenery, and

 - Use a wood craft stick to stir the mixture.
 Continue stirring until it’s completely blended and becomes one solid color.

-- Keep the wood craft sticks in the cups and wait about twenty minutes for any air bubbles to dissipate.
+- Keep the wood craft sticks in the cups and wait about 20 minutes for any air bubbles to dissipate.

 4. Pour the Ink

 Before starting, check the cups to see if any of the ink and pouring medium has separated.
 If so, give it a light stir before removing the craft sticks.

 Make sure the canvas or board is clean and dust free, then place it on your raised surface.

 Now you're ready to start.
 Here are three easy pouring methods to try:

 - Method 1: Pouring from Cups - Pour the ink/pouring medium mixtures directly from the cups onto your surface in any way you like.

 - Method 2: Pouring from Plastic Squeeze Bottles - Pour the ink/pouring medium mixtures into small plastic squeeze bottles.
 A small funnel makes this easier to do.
 From here, squeeze the ink onto your surface.
 Using a bottle gives you more control over where the colors go.

 - Method 3: Use a combination of pouring from cups and squeeze bottles to create your painting.